 When thoughts of you come to mind I try to remind myself that we all die at some point, you just left us a little earlier than expected!
 That’s all… and the good thing is you won’t have to deal with growing older and experiencing arthritis and wearing a diaper and losing your mind to dementia.
 You’ll never have to deal with the pain of watching mum and dad get old.
 But then, you’ll also miss the good things.
 Like being here to see my new apartment.
 Or watching me get married one day.
 I was sort of hoping to you’d be around for these things…

 I sometimes just can’t help but wonder how the absolute hell this happened to our family?
 It actually angers me.

 Before Elizabeth, death was like a weird concept that affected other people but never me or my family.
 It’s just so weird to think that this whole “thing” could end anytime.
 That our time here is actually limited.
 Yet so many of us go through years of our life worrying and frustrating ourselves over trivial, meaningless things.
-Having someone you love die feels like suddenly getting yanked by the scruff of your neck and being dragged at breakneck speed up through the clouds and then gently being released into the atmosphere.
+Having someone you love die feels like suddenly getting yanked by the collar of your shirt and being dragged at breakneck speed up through the clouds and then gently being released into the atmosphere.
 When you finally get a moment to catch your breath you realize there is no sound, there is no gravity, and you are completely alone.
 You stay still, floating in space, looking down at your feet as they dangle above a tiny little Earth that continues to turn even without you in it.
 It’s a strangely numbing feeling.